 Crowdfund at your own risk.
 With PayPal eliminating "Purchase Protection", will Kickstarter and Indiegogo projects become even more risky?

-Nex Band wants you to hack their 3D printed wearable.
+Nex Band is a programmable wristband with five 3D printed buttons you can hack.
 If you can dream it, Nex can probably do it.

 Science & technology projects benefit from crowdfunding.
 But 3D printed medicine?
 For unwary backers there may be a bitter pill to swallow.